Sneaky Sasquatch: Gameplay

-Sasquatch requires food and sleep, he sleeps a lot, and has a food meter that can deplete through various means.
+Sasquatch requires food and sleep.
+Sasquatch has a food meter that can deplete through passing through time or sleeping.

-The game time corresponds to real time as approximately one second for one minute, therefore, the in-game daylight lasts for around 12 minutes.
+The game time corresponds to real times approximately one second per minute; therefore, the in-game daylight lasts for around 12 minutes.
 If Sasquatch stays up too late without consuming caffeine, he falls asleep and wakes up in his main house, where the raccoon has dragged him to.
 To avoid this, Sasquatch needs to reach an available bed and sleep in it.

-If Sasquatch stays with a completely empty stomach for several minutes, he falls unconscious and is dragged back to the house by the raccoon as well.
+If Sasquatch stays with an empty hunger meter for several minutes, he passes out and is dragged back to the house by the raccoon as well.
 The raccoon feeds Sasquatch 2 hunger points, so Sasquatch pays 20 coins or all coins if Sasquatch has less than 20 coins.
 Fishing is also a source of food, but can be given to a fisherman in exchange for coins.

 If Sasquatch runs into traffic and gets hit, Sasquatch's health meter will go down each time.
-When the health meter is down to zero, Sasquatch will be met by an ambulance where another paramedic will provide first aid.
-If Sasquatch does not own any disguises, they can visit the Doctor Duck for medical attention.
+When the health meter is down to zero, when Sasquatch is hit again, Sasquatch will be met by an ambulance where another paramedic will provide first aid.
+If Sasquatch does not own any disguises, they can visit Doctor Duck for medical attention.

 Authorities

-When Sasquatch does not wear any disguise, humans are afraid of him, and alert the local authorities whenever they see him.
+When Sasquatch does not wear any disguise, humans are afraid of him and alert the local authorities (rangers or police officers) whenever they see him.
 With a disguise on, regular people assume Sasquatch is a human, but authorities like rangers or police still see through it.
-Later in the game, Sasquatch obtains outfits which also prevent authorities from recognizing him, although, the Island Ranger will recognize Sasquatch regardless of his disguise.
+Later in the game, Sasquatch obtains outfits that also prevent authorities from recognizing him, although the Island Ranger will recognize Sasquatch regardless of his disguise.
 The firefighter outfit will not work in this instance.

-Aside from being recognized as a Sasquatch, shoplifting, carjacking, stealing from the port, going in unauthorized areas, stealing gasoline, or hitting people with a vehicle may trigger authorities to pursue Sasquatch.
+Aside from being recognized as a Sasquatch, shoplifting, carjacking, stealing from the port, going into unauthorized areas, stealing gasoline, or hitting people with a vehicle may trigger authorities to pursue a Sasquatch.
 When Sasquatch is caught by rangers, he is taken away from the area and into a nearby forest clearing specific to that area.
 When Sasquatch is caught by the town police, he spends a night in jail and is released the next day at noon in-game.
 When Sasquatch is caught by the Island Ranger, he is brought to the ferry entrance.
-And when he is caught by the port security he is brought to the port entrance.
+And when he is caught by the port security, he is brought to the port entrance.
+If a log is chopped near a NPC, the ranger can and will come and get him.